osamuaoki/imediff/README.md

 The latest upstream source: https://github.com/osamuaoki/imediff

-This provides the imediff command and git-ime command.
+This package provides the `imediff` command and `git-ime` command for use on unix-like systems.

+The Debian package tracker: https://tracker.debian.org/pkg/imediff

 ## What is imediff